wilvk/blog-hugo/content/posts/understanding-dotnet-core-pdb-files.md

   b5 (SequencePoints): 02-00-00-01-13-05-01-00-26-02-04-0E-00-25-02-00-04-00-0D-02-00-04-00-01-02-7D
 ```

-The IL code above also tells us the IL offset in this method for line 21 is `IL_000F`.
+The IL sequence point mappings above also tell us the IL offset in this method for line 21 is `IL_000F`.
 And as the next IL offest is `IL_0013`, we can determine that line 21 includes the IL code between `IL_000F` and `IL_0012`.

 ## Finding the actual IL for our line of code.